How to write outstanding school SEND Policies & SEND Information Reports

 One excellent contributor is Peggy_Marco who provides simple bubble illustrations: pixabay.com/users/peggy_marco-1553824/

-Use the Flesch Kincaid score in Microsoft Word.
-This will give you a score of 1 – 100 (where 1 is lowest and 100 is highest).
-It’s best to aim for a score of 60 – 70 as this is considered plain English.
-So you have a feel for the scoring system, here’s a few examples:
+At our LA SENDCo training, we discuss the Flesch reading ease score (and how it is free to use in Microsoft Word).
+It scores text out of 100, where 1 is hardest and 100 is easiest to read.
+Aim for a score of 60 – 70 because this is considered plain English.
+To give you a feel for the scoring system, here’s a few examples:

 Quick Tip: When you first use the term “Special Educational Needs or Disabilities” add “(SEND)” afterwards.
 After that, just use “SEND” as it makes for easier reading without losing any meaning.